Unlearn

 It is not real

 Start unlearning.
-Begin with meticulously trimming down the tree of your beliefs.
-Start with the ones that are not serving you, holding you back, whisper in your year.
-And you will see that most of them are just your imagination, they are not real and never were.
+Trim the tree of beliefs.
+Start with the ones holding you back, whispering in your ear.
+Most are just imagination — not real and never were.
 Disown them.
-Sounds easy, but you lived with them all your life.
-They are not eager to leave.
-Just refuse to believe in them.
-And they will start wither away like plants without the water.
+Not easy.
+You lived with them your whole life.
+They won’t leave quietly.
+Just refuse to believe.
+They’ll wither like plants without water.

 The Reading List